 Price-wise, the RTIC 65 occupies a middle ground between the YETI Tundra 65 and the Ozark Trail 52-Quart coolers.
 Form- and function-wise, it bears more than a passing resemblance to the YETI Tundra 65, even after a post-lawsuit redesign (the Houston Chronicle summarizes the legal battle between the two Texas-based companies).

-The RTIC 65 ticks all the high-performance cooler boxes: virtually indestructible rotomolding, three-inch insulated sides capable of keeping ice solid for a full week, an ultra-durable latch, non-slip feet, a condensation-resistant interior, and certified bear resistance.
+The RTIC 65 ticks all the high-performance cooler boxes: virtually indestructible roto-molding, 3-inch insulated sides capable of keeping ice solid for a full week, an ultra-durable latch, nonslip feet, a condensation-resistant interior, and certified bear resistance.
 But the RTIC 65 weighs even more than the YETI Tundra 65, eliminating it from contention for most types of primitive wilderness use.
 You’ll find options suitable for long-distance hikes, for instance, further down this list.
 For fishing road trips, the weight disadvantage disappears.

 6. Cabela’s Polar Cap® Equalizer Coolers

-Cabela’s Polar Cap® Equalizer Cooler line features five distinct coolers with capacities ranging from 25 to 100 quarters.
+Cabela’s Polar Cap® Equalizer Cooler line features five distinct coolers with capacities ranging from 25 to 100 quarts.
 Quart for quart, they’re priced more competitively than YETI’s products.
 You’ll pay just a touch more for the 100-quart product than for the YETI Tundra 65, which has considerably less internal storage.

 Polar Cap Equalizers compete with YETI’s legendary durability and resilience.
 All Equalizers are certified bear-resistant, boast freezer-grade gaskets and raised legs for reduced heat transfer, and have nonskid feet that stick to the most challenging surfaces.

 7. RovR Rollr 60

-The ultra-mobile RovR Rollr 60 is a fantastic choice for car and day-hike camping (and tailgating, come to think of it).
+The ultra-mobile RovR Rollr 60 is a wheeled cooler that’s excellent for car and day-hike camping (and tailgating, come to think of it).
 Although the carrying capacity can’t quite match the 65- and 70-quart beasts above, the rugged wheels and optional bike attachment allow it to go places you probably wouldn’t want to lug your YETI or RTIC.

 The RovR Rollr 60 is certified bear-resistant and rated to retain ice up to 10 days, though a lot depends on the weather and opening frequency.
 It’s 54 pounds empty, so you’ll need the rollers, and bike towing will change the character of your ride.